cosmos/cosmos-sdk/x/ibc/light-clients/solomachine/spec/01_concepts.md

 over some specified data.
 The format for generating marshaled proofs for the SDK's implementation of solo machine is as follows:

-Construct the data using the associated protobuf definition to sign over and marshal it.
+Construct the data using the associated protobuf definition and marshal it.

 For example:
 ```go